LimePoint/opschain-docs/docs/reference/concepts/properties.md

 OpsChain.project.properties.server_name = 'server1.limepoint.com'
 ```

-_Note.
+:::note
 As properties behave like a Hashie::Mash, creating multiple levels of property nesting in a single command requires you to supply a hash as the value.
 E.g._

 ```ruby
 OpsChain.project.properties.parent = { child: { grandchild: 'value' } }